 A later toxicology report revealed GHB in his system, too but not determined as contributing to his passing.

-Jerica was surprised after hearing the toxicology report results because she had never seen her father use drugs, alcohol, or even party.
+After hearing the toxicology report results, Jerica was surprised because she had never seen her father use drugs, alcohol, or even party.

 Buffalo Jim had admitted to his daughters that during the ’80s, he had a cocaine habit but had been clean for years.